-The RMP Playback Rate Change notification API shall be issued by the Receiver to the currently executing Broadcaster Application if the playback speed as defined in Query RMP Playback Rate API in Section 9.14.4 changes from one value to another different value.
+The RMP Playback Rate Change Notification API shall be issued by the Receiver to the currently executing Broadcaster Application if the playback speed as defined in Query RMP Playback Rate API in Section 9.14.4 changes from one value to another different value.

+'''

-The RMP Playback Rate Change notification API is defined as follows:
+The RMP Playback Rate Change Notification API shall be defined as follows:

+'''

+'''

+method: "org.atsc.notify"

 params: A JSON object consisting of two key/value pairs.

+params JSON Schema:

+'''